 - Seek Opportunities Where Others Aren’t Looking.
 To notice and identify unique or unknown opportunities, think differently than your peers.
 Liberate yourself from the confines of your current way of thinking and be creative and unconventional.
 This involves how you evaluate business conditions, demand, competition, industry knowledge and technological advances.
 Approach each situation with a completely different perspective.
-Business leaders seek opportunities where others aren’t looking.
+Business leaders gain a competitive advantage whenever they seek opportunities where others aren’t looking.

 Joel Garfinkle is recognized as one of the top 50 coaches in the U.S., and the author of 7 books, including Getting Ahead: Three Steps to Take Your Career to the Next Level.
 He has worked with many of the world's leading companies, including Google, Deloitte, Amazon, Ritz-Carlton, Gap, Cisco, Oracle, and many more.
 Visit Joel online at Garfinkle Executive Coaching.
 Subscribe to his Fulfillment@Work Newsletter and receive the FREE e-book, 40 Proven Strategies to Get Promoted Now!

 This article may be reprinted or forwarded to colleagues and friends as long as the above copyright notice and contact information is attached in its entirety.

 If you reprint this article, please advise us that you have done so and forward a copy of the article, or a link to the web page where the article can be viewed, to Joel Garfinkle.